WardBrian/tinystan/docs/languages/c-api.rst

 ------------

-Please follow the :doc:`Getting Started guide <../getting-started>` to install BridgeStan's pre-requisites and downloaded a copy of the BridgeStan source code.
+Please follow the :doc:`Getting Started guide <../getting-started>` to install TinyStan's pre-requisites and downloaded a copy of the TinyStan source code.

 This API is implemented in C++ and exposed to C using the ``extern "C"`` directive.
 It is used to implement all the other high-level interfaces.
 It can also